ydev0/ydev_app/README.md

 ydev backend microservice, wrote in java with maven as build tool

 ---
-clone the main repo and run
+clone the <a href="https://github.com/ydev0/ydev">Main Repo</a> ,<a href="https://github.com/ydev0/ydev_db"> and use the docker-compose.yml to run all of them

 - `docker compose build`
 - `docker compose up -d`